-Ask your health care provider which vaccines you need.
-People with asthma need annual flu vaccines and also get vaccines for meningitis and hepatitis B. Check with your student health center about low-cost options.
+Ask your healthcare provider which vaccines you need.
+People with asthma need annual flu vaccines.
+You should also get vaccines for pneumococcal infections, meningitis, and hepatitis B. Check with your student health center about low-cost options.

 Wash your hands often.
 Or use hand cleaners or sanitizers.

 If you’re sick, take care of yourself.
 You may feel as though you’re missing out, but you’ll miss more if you end up with a serious asthma flare-up.
-Check with your professors and administrators about attendance policies and tell them about any special needs you have.
+Check with your professors and administrators about attendance policies.
+Tell them about any special needs you have.

 If college pressures, social challenges, or other stressors get to be too much for you to handle, look into student counseling services.
 They are often free or available at a reduced fee.